Farmer Hud

 Houston / Zone 9a–9b

-Beautiful edible backyards.
+Beautiful edible backyards in Houston.

 I help suburban homeowners turn ordinary backyards into clean, productive food systems.
 Use what's already there — the fence, the corner, the patio edge.
 Grow up, not out.
 Structure first, plants second.

-A charred-wood elevated planter with greens spilling over onto a stone patio
+A charred-wood elevated planter with greens spilling over onto a stone patio in a Houston backyard

 01